robzenn92/EpTODocker/README.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-Once the cluster is running you can interact with it using kubectl commands.
-In order to stop minikube, just run:
+Once the cluster is running you can interact with it using the Kubernetes's CLI.
+In order to stop Minikube, just run:

 ```
 $ minikube stop
 ```